Danny-Flames/CICD-Automation-Capstone/README.md

 Develop a Jenkins Pipeline to automate deployment.

 #### Steps:
-- Create a Jenkinsfile in your repository:
+- Create a Jenkinsfile in my repository:

     ```sh
         pipeline {